ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 2. Either party may terminate the Agreement by a three-month notice to the other party.
 Either party may terminate the Agreement with immediate effect if the other party commits a material breach of any provision hereof.

+4. This contract shall become effective on the Effective Date and shall, unless otherwise terminated in accordance with the provisions hereof, continue in effect for an indefinite term of years.

 3. In the case that the **SERVICE PROVIDER** terminates the contract the parties agree that **SERVICE PROVIDER** must hand over and dispose of any and all personal information gathered from Interviewees.

 ## **VII.
 NOTICE**